X

 Land and Habitats

-The Applecross Trust maintains a sustainable red deer population using Best Practice Guidelines and based on 5-year plans in association with Scottish Natural Heritage and South West Ross Deer Management Group (SWRDMG), over an area of 62,340 hectares.
+The Applecross Trust maintains a sustainable red deer population using Best Practice Guidelines and based on 5-year plans in association with NatureScot and South West Ross Deer Management Group (SWRDMG), over an area of 62,340 hectares.

 Much of the area is mountainous, with grass-moorland on the lower slopes, and areas of shorter grazings on the higher faces.
 Within the Estate, there are some remnants of native semi-natural woodland.